 - Director of Teaching - Delegated responsibility from Head of School for teaching delivery, and oversight of the administrative Teaching Organisation.

-- Director of Graduate School - Delegated responsibility from Head of School the postgraduate research student community, and oversight of the administrative Informatics Graduate School.
+- Head of Graduate School - Delegated responsibility from Head of School the postgraduate research student community, and oversight of the administrative Informatics Graduate School.

 - Convenors of Exam Boards - As specified in College and University documentation, with an emphasis on liaison with External Examiners.